Now move back to the earlier file for Lost Worlds - Year 2007 - Year 2006 - Future for Environment

 Animal culls controversies:

-There's an animal lover's disconnect here somewhere: By mid-March, 2008, an international controversy has arisen about government-type plans to cull kangaroos hopping about Australian Captail Territory (the area surrounding Canberra, Australia's capital city).
+There's an animal lover's disconnect here somewhere: By mid-March, 2008, an international controversy has arisen about government-type plans to cull kangaroos hopping about Australian Capital Territory (the area surrounding Canberra, Australia's capital city).
 Former Beatle Sir Paul McCartney is just one international voice protesting the planned kangaroo cull.
 Yet, yet, elephants in Zimbabwe, up to 500 of them, were reportedly culled by government employees to be turned into biltong, a popular local dried-and-flavoured meat snack often eaten at sports venues and great with a beer, though it is usually made from beef.
 Zimbabwe, where shooting elephants for ivory is illegal, but shooting them for meat is not illegal (go figure), has about 100,000 elephants, and fears in Zimbabwe, which is hardly a well-run country, were that up to 6000 could be slaughtered for biltong.
 (Elephants, reported 12-13 January 2008, Weekend Australian).

 Abu Ghraib officer cleared